Don'tFlushDrugs.com - Medication Disposal

 Medications and personal care products are being detected in rivers, waterways, and groundwater.
 Wastewater treatment facilities are not equipped to filter out these chemicals, so they are showing up in drinking water.

 In addition, many children are accidentally poisoned each year by items found in the home.
-Studies also show that individuals who abuse prescription drugs often obtained them from family and friends, including from the home medicine cabinet.
-Washtenaw County has seen an increase in opioid overdose deaths since 2012, from prescription drugs like OxyContin to street drugs like heroin.
+Studies also show that individuals who abuse prescription drugs often get the medications from family and friends, including from the home medicine cabinet.
+Washtenaw County has seen an increase in opioid overdoses in recent years, from prescription drugs like OxyContin to street drugs like heroin.

 In order to protect our families and the environment, we must ensure that medications and personal care products are properly handled, stored and disposed!